 - Meaningful and coherent

-- At an appropriate level of specificity/granularity and include examples
+- At an appropriate level of specificity/granularity, with examples

 - Concise and measurable